Life insurance for someone who has had anal cancer

-Cancer diagnosis is an extremely traumatic time for anyone and especially if you have a young family.
-Hopefully most people were financially prepared and had taken out critical illness cover beforehand, or have savings.
+A cancer diagnosis is an extremely traumatic time for anyone and especially if you have a young family.
+Hopefully, most people were financially prepared and had taken out critical illness cover beforehand, or have savings.
 If not then it can also be incredibly stressful financially too.

 All types of cancer will have some sort of impact on your ability to work and your long term finances.
 If you’ve had cancer, such as anal cancer in the past, then you might want to consider making sure you’re prepared for the future.

 iam|INSURED is the UK’s #1 life insurance experts for people with pre-existing medical conditions.
 Our team of experts has helped thousands of customers to protect their families, including people who’ve had cancer.

 Doctors are still unsure about the actual root cause of cancer, but there are some contributing factors.
 In the case of anal cancer, the things that can increase your risk of developing it include:

 - Human Papillomavirus (HPV) infection – this is a common and often harmless virus which is spread through sexual intercourse, that can affect the membranes lining the body

 - Sexual intercourse – it is believed that anal sex with multiple partners has a possible increase on your risk of developing HPV

 - History of cancer – a history of cervical, vaginal and vulval cancers can increase the risk of developing this type of cancer

 - Immune system weakness – for example, someone who has been diagnosed with HIV